brianguenter/FastDifferentiation.jl/docs/src/examples.md

   0.909297  -0.416147
 ```

-For out of place evaluation (matrix created and returned by executable function) input vector and return matrix of executable can be any mix of StaticArray and Vector.
+For out of place evaluation (matrix created and returned by the executable function) the input vector and return matrix of the executable can be any mix of StaticArray and Vector.
 If the first argument to `make_function` is a subtype of StaticArray then the compiled executable will return a StaticArray value.
 The compiled executable can be called with either an `SVector` or `Vector` argument.
 For small input sizes the `SVector` should be faster, essentially the same as passing the input as scalar values.

 For functions with low input and output dimensions the fastest executable will be generated by calling `make_function` with first argument a subtype of StaticArray and calling the executable with an SVector argument.
 The usual cautions of StaticArrays apply, that total length of the return value < 100 or so and total length of the input < 100 or so.